Kredeum/kredeum/wordpress/readme.handlebars.txt

 == Are NFTs accessible outside my wordpress back-office site ? ==

 You can access them with our [Kredeum DAPP](https://app.kredeum.com/).
-You can even add your NFTs in any websites you want by using Kredeum "Buy snippet" as described https://docs.kredeum.tech/sell-your-nfts-on-your-sites.
+You can even add your NFTs in any websites you want by using Kredeum "Buy snippet" as described https://docs.kredeum.com/sell-your-nfts-on-your-sites.
 The "Buy snippet" is accessible in the wordpress back-office > "NFTs" item menu > “My NFTs” page > NFT > "Get Shortcode" > "SELL ON YOUR WEBSITE WITH THIS BUY SNIPPET" !

 == Changelog ==
-= 1.6.5 (latest) =
+= 1.6.6 (latest & stable) =
 * New features :
 * Many new deployments, mainly EVM L2s.
 Available mainnets:
 *   ethereum, arbitrum, optimism, scroll, base, mantle, mode, blast, polygon-zkevm